cerberus-zone/cerberus_website/docs/running-a-validator.md

 ## Validator Installation Steps

-#### 1. Install Prerequisites
+### Installing Prerequisites

-The following are necessary to build the cerberus binary from source.
-It will install all the needed dependencies to complete the installation of the Cerberus blockchain node software.
+The following are necessary to build the Cerberus binary from the source.
+It will install all the needed dependencies to complete the Cerberus blockchain node software installation.

 ```bash:
 # update the local package list and install any available upgrades